WARNING: If you installed anything before May 1, 2025, you'll need to start over due to major changes in the dataset and network structure!

 System / Apps Name: tank Disks: 7 Optane Layout: 3 x Mirror + Spare

-Media / Downloads Name: morpheus Disks: 2 HDD + 4 NVMe Layout: 1 x Mirror + SLOG (NVMe Mirror) + Metadata (NVMe Mirror)
+Media / Downloads Name: morpheus Disks: 2 HDD + 2 NVMe Layout: 1 x Mirror + Metadata/Small Blocks (NVMe Mirror)

-Data / Shares Name: trinity Disks: 4 SSD Layout: 1 x RAIDZ1
+Data / Games Name: trinity Disks: 4 SSD + 2 NVMe Layout: 1 x RAIDZ1 + Metadata/Small Blocks (NVMe Mirror)

 Backups Name: neo Disks: 8 SSD Layout: 1 x RAIDZ2